 There was a lot of feedback on my P6 Supplementary Retirement Scheme (SRS) article, so let’s try to better understand what other details we need to look out for to maximise our wealth.
-Here are our top two questions that were submitted by
+Here are the top two questions that were submitted by our readers.

 Question 1: Topping up SRS later versus earlier